foxfriends/foxfriends/notes/postgres-user.md

 # Postgres User

 @[PostgreSQL][] has a concept of "user" (or "role") that is distinct but related to the users on the operating system.
-Understanding this difference tends to make @[setting up][postgresql-setup] your installation of Postgres a lot easier.
+Understanding this difference tends to make @[setting up][postgres-setup] your installation of Postgres a lot easier.

 Attempting to connect to the database using @[`psql`][] will attempt to connect to the database as the